 We are committed to improving the experience of those with a diagnosis of dementia and their carers.

-We have launched John’s Campaign (the right for carers of people with dementia to be welcomed onto wards outside visiting hours) across the elderly care wards at Barnet Hospital and the Royal Free Hospital.
-To find out more, contact the trust’s dementia lead by email to: firstname.lastname@example.org
+We have launched John’s Campaign (the right for carers of people with dementia to be welcomed onto wards outside visiting hours) across all wards at the Royal Free London.
+To find out more, read our dementia handbook for carers or contact the trust’s dementia lead by email to: firstname.lastname@example.org

 The patient advice and liaison service (PALS) offers support, information and assistance to patients, relatives and visitors about medical services and hospital care.
 Find out how PALS can you help you.